OmrYvs06/zapret-binaries-turkey-release/docs/readme.md

 sudo bash /opt/zapret/install_easy.sh
 ```

+# Frequently Asked Questions
+## Why we are gonna trust you?
+Well, its my personal stuff after all, I made this script for easy installation for myself. </br>
+If you have trust issues you have a 2 option: </br>
+Use only `config ` file </br>
+or </br>
+compare all the files with its original release version.</br> </br>

+If you **really** don't trust me, just install `config` file in this project and use it with original zapret project.

 # Extras
 These configurations no needed for zapret usage, but they improve the experience and privacy for system wide.